rsquaredacademy/olsrr/README.md

 #> 4 0.7017528428 0.0024577686
 #> 5 0.2598094157 0.9925403056
 ```

+### Getting Help

+If you encounter a bug, please file a minimal reproducible example using [reprex](https://reprex.tidyverse.org/index.html) on github.
+For questions and clarifications, use [StackOverflow](https://stackoverflow.com/).

+### Code of Conduct

 Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
 By participating in this project you agree to abide by its terms.